Dorian Bolden: Envisioning Durham 2.0

 Dorian built his whole cafe around the idea that magic happens when people are free to be themselves (be you).
 Whenever Durham drops that next album, it will have dope beats about authenticity, and it will unlock something in all of us.
 Durham 2.0 will also have a range of songs and genres that encompass the heartbeat, culture, talent, brilliance and vibe of the Bull City.
 In addition to jazz and head-banging rock, it will probably include hip hop, country, blues, gospel, rap, and even K-pop with elements of Latin culture and spoken word throughout.

 The next time you travel, stop by their newest location at RDU International Airport, one of several restaurants offering food through a new ghost technology concept by REEF Technology.
-Follow Beyú Caffè on Instagram for the scoop on two more locations opening in Terminal 1 and Terminal 2 in the next few months.
+Follow Beyú Caffè on Instagram for the scoop on all the locations and offerings.
 Visit one of the Durham locations for food, coffee, community, and good vibes, and as Dorian would say, remember to be you.